 P1136.36, 1136.37, 1136.39

 The Measurement Method field indicates the method used by the STA to carry out this measurement request and the format of the Measurement for Time Block field(s).
-If this field is set to 0, it indicates that the Measurement for Time Blocks fields are expressed in ANIPI.
-If this field is set to 1, it indicates that the Measurement for Time Block fields are expressed in RSNI.
-If this field is set to 2, it indicates that the Measurement for Time Block fields are expressed in ANIPI during the duration of the requested measurement, in units of 1 μs.
-If this field is set to 3, it indicates that the Measurement for Time Block fields are expressed in RSNI during the duration of the requested measurement, in units of 1 μs.
+If this field is equal to 0, it indicates that the Measurement for Time Blocks fields are expressed in ANIPI.
+If this field is equal to 1, it indicates that the Measurement for Time Block fields are expressed in RSNI.
+If this field is equal to 2, it indicates that the Measurement for Time Block fields are expressed in ANIPI during the duration of the requested measurement, in units of 1 μs.
+If this field is equal to 3, it indicates that the Measurement for Time Block fields are expressed in RSNI during the duration of the requested measurement, in units of 1 μs.
 Other values are reserved.

 Alternative re-write